Charly Manson

-Jesús Luna Pozos (born February 18, 1975) is a Mexican luchador (professional wrestler) who primarily works on the Mexican independent circuit as Sharlie Rockstar, where he competes as a member of The Kl4n.
+Jesús Luna Pozos (born February 18, 1975) is a Mexican professional wrestler.
+He primarily works on the Mexican independent circuit as Sharlie Rockstar, where he competes as a member of The Kl4n.
 Pozos is best known under the ring name Charly Manson, as well as numerous variations of that name, with his attire, gimmick and ring name being heavily inspired by American rockstar Marilyn Manson.
 He has spent the majority of his career competing in Asistencia Asesoría y Administración (AAA), but has also competed in International Wrestling Revolution Group (IWRG) and Los Perros del Mal, as well as numerous other independent promotions.

 In 2001 Manson suffered a career-threatening, near-fatal injury that required surgical steel to be inserted into his body.
 In 2008 Manson suffered an injury to the same region once more, bending the surgical steel which required more steel to be inserted surgically.
 Pozos worked for Asistencia Asesoría y Administración (AAA) for over 10 years and was part of such groups as Los Vatos Locos, The Black Family and Los Hell Brothers.
 Manson left AAA in late 2009 after a public falling out with AAA management and began working on the Mexican independent circuit and for CMLL as part of Los Invasores, however, in December 2010 he made surprise jump back to AAA.

 Pozos was imprisoned in June 2011 for assaulting two police officers and in August 2013 sentenced to seven years and four months in prison.
 Following his release in 2015, he returned to professional wrestling with Lucha Libre Elite as Sharlie Rockstar.

 Professional wrestling career

-Pozos was trained for his pro wrestling career by Hombre Bala (Aurelio Ortiz Villavicencio, the current Monsther) and made his debut in October 1990.
+Pozos was trained for his professional wrestling career by Hombre Bala (Aurelio Ortiz Villavicencio, the current Monsther) and made his debut in October 1990.
 He started out as an Enmascarado (masked wrestler) known as Jim Kata.
 He would later work under names such as Dinamita Luna (Spanish for "Dynamite Moon"), El Cazador (Spanish for "The Hunter") and Brujería (Spanish for "Witchcraft") but none of the gimmicks were successful for Pozos.